 To qualify for membership the Honors Transfer Program a student must:

 - Be eligible for English 100 and MATH 125, 130, 140, 200, 222, 241, or 251.

 - Have a high school GPA of at least 3.5 or a cumulative college GPA of 3.3 in at least 9 units of transferrable courses.

 Completion of the Program

 To complete the Program, students must complete a minimum of 15 units of honors course credit, and have a minimum 3.3 transfer GPA.
-A maximum of six of these units can be in contract courses.
-Students in science, technology, engineering, and math (STEM) majors must complete at least three units in non-STEM coursework.
-Students in the liberal arts and sciences or non-science career technical majors must complete at least 3 units in STEM coursework.
+A maximum of two courses can be Honors contracts.

 Participation in the HTP supports students in the courageous pursuit of knowledge and;